zhehaowang/zhehao.me/essays/random-realizations.md

 Right, wrong, good, bad, it's all a matter of perspective.
 Keep an open mind.
 Know and appreciate that your perspective may not be one shared by others.

+* Maybe it's this particular feeling of having one's mind inspired that drew me close as it longed for food for thought.
+It almost reminds me an old friend and the way she used to kindle ideas from these ashes.
+* Come to think of it, perhaps I was naive and biased while she was right all along.
+In hindsight, perhaps her choices were for the best, delivered in a very tactful manner.

+* what I don't do well in
+  * convey your thoughts in a confident and clear way.
+Some fear seems to have been stopping us from doing so.
+  * I would think I'm not a cynic, not an inconsiderate person, not overly vain and not terrible at certain things, are those merely blissful illusions that the mind chose to weave for me?

+* Learn something new different every 30, 60, 90, 360 days?
+Improve in certain ways?
+Change, forming habits, a conscious influence, and a dedicated effort.

+* This mind seems to have lost some of its most treasured liveliness / imagination / daringness / humor, could one blame it on the burden of real life?
+Did things really take a downturn since this job?
+What exactly is this burden?
+Immigration?
+Work?
+Future?
+Is this something we should actively work to thwart?